cloudwego/cloudwego.github.io/content/en/docs/volo/overview/_index.md

 Rust is known for ~~being hard to learn and hard to use~~, and we want to make it as easy as possible for users to use the Volo framework and write microservices in the Rust language, providing the most ergonomic and intuitive coding experience possible.
 Therefore, we make ease of use one of our most important goals.

-For example, we provide the volo command line tool for bootstraping projects and managing idl files; at the same time, we split thrift and gRPC into two independent(but share some components) frameworks to provide programming paradigms that best conform to different protocol semantics and interface.
+For example, we provide the volo command line tool for bootstrapping projects and managing idl files; at the same time, we split thrift and gRPC into two independent(but share some components) frameworks to provide programming paradigms that best conform to different protocol semantics and interface.

 We also provide the `#[service]` macro (which can be understood as the async_trait that does not require `Box`) to enable users to write `service` middleware using async rust without psychological burden.